AVSystem/developer-zone/docs/nRF_Cloud_Location_services/Configure_nRF_Cloud_integration.md

 ### View device location in Coiote DM

+!!! caution
     To display your device location, you first need to set up the Google Maps property for your domain.
+Go to Coiote DM User Guide to learn how to do it.

 0. In your Coiote DM user account, go to **Device Inventory**.
 0. Click the **Management** link next to your device to enter the **Device Center**.